Table of contents:

 Get Creative – to An Extent

-On the days my mother-in-law can’t babysit, he’s in the sling as much as I can physically take it.
+On the days my mother-in-law can’t babysit, he’s in the sling as much as I can physically take it (he overcame his weight issues and is now quite a big boy!).
 But when it becomes too much, I put him in a swing, give him his favorite toys, and play baby songs on Youtube Kids.

 I know, this part is where you say “what a lousy, lazy mom!”
 But not only is he thrilled to listen to some music, I’m still right there when he turns around looking for my smile.
 As soon as I see him getting drowsy, I take him in my arms and I lull him to sleep.